 - Whether your assault occurred recently or years ago, you have options and support available to you. - Be patient with yourself.
-Dealing with this crime can be a long process. - Understand that there are many responses to this traumatic event.
-You may experience anxiety, depression, panic attacks, flashbacks, memory loss, anger, trouble sleeping as well as self-blame and self-doubt. - Seeking support can help reduce the longterm effects of sexual assault.
-See resources listed at the end of this brochure or online at www.ccasa.org.
+Dealing with this crime may take time. - Understand that there are many responses to this traumatic event.
+You may experience anxiety, depression, panic attacks, flashbacks, memory loss, anger, trouble sleeping as well as self-blame and self-doubt.